sarsky/Mozzie/docs/source/QuadArms.rst

 Step 4 - Quad Arm Assembly
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-Once all the motor tolerances are checked take off the motors and check all the components before final assembly.
+Once all the motor tolerances are checked, take off the motors and check all the components before final assembly.

 .. image:: images/Propulsion/QuadArmAssembly_SM.jpg
         :target: images/Propulsion/QuadArmAssembly.jpg